evarol/dredge/python/README.md

-# Python library for LFP registration of high-density ephys data
+# Python library for DREDge

 ## Introduction